ryanczm/Analytic-Musings/_posts/2022-09-24-thinking-about-thinking.md

 <p>Example Fields: Mathematics, natural sciences, engineering.</p>

-There are two fundamental things: <i>concepts (abstraction)</i> and <i>physical objects (physical variable/parameter)</i>.
+There are two fundamental things: <i>concepts (abstraction)</i> and <i>physical quantities</i>.
 On the underlying side, they are just numbers, quantities that can vary, basically.
 But what they represent are two different things.
 Their textual representation is a `symbol` and innate representation is a `visual`.

-A concept (more towards the field of mathematics) and a variable/parameter (more towards the field of physics) are the two main players.
+A concept (more towards the field of mathematics) and a quantity (more towards the field of physics) are the two main players.
 The difference is in their treatment: both can be visualised, but the former exists in abstract space whereas the latter exists in physical space (e.g our physical reality).

+The key skill:

+* Visualising the concept or quantity
-The key skill: Connecting concepts together or variables together into a system.
+* Connecting them together in a system.

-For physical variables, we can use these measurements to visualise from a perspective.
-E.g put yourself in the perspective of a proton in an nucleus.
-Physics formalises this: aka how to simulate or think about this 'correctly' and 'accurately'.

 Another idea is that of _dependency_, whereby to understand or make connections of certain concepts, there must be a backlog graph of existing concepts that you have to build in sequential fashion, aka prerequisites.

 <p>They are linked via connections.
 These can be direct or latent.
 Direct connections are obvious.
 Latent ones are sudden inspirations between seemingly unrelated things.
 The idea is to build up a dense, well-connected network of things in your head.</p>

-So:

-1. Connect concepts/ideas/objects
-2. Connect or visualise variables
-3. Connect or visualise numbers

 <blockquote>
 <p>There are moments where you <i>put something together</i> and realize this is how the story has to go.</p>